faygao52/singlepage_order_app/README.md

 Electron configruation live in `electron`

-Output file can be found under root folder
+Output file can be found under root folder with name `output.json`, you can change name and path by seting environment variable `OUTPUT_PATH`

 ## Usage